ejheavey/ejheavey/README.md

  I'm also starting to redevelop my Spanish speaking by diving into Latin literature.
 Speaking a language is ultimately the best way to learn, but I find that reading helps me contextualize certain syntax and build a better understanding of how/when to use particular phrases.

-Nevertheless, there is a lot to look forward to.
-Always keep opportunity in mind.
+Nevertheless, there is a lot to look forward to, and much more for me to upload here.
+Stay tuned, stay positive.

 📫 heavey.ej@gmail.com